AndrewEllis93/Ellis-SuperSlicer-Profiles/README.md

 # Important Notes

-- Profiles updated for SuperSlicer beta [:page_facing_up:version **2.4.58.2**](https://github.com/supermerill/SuperSlicer/releases/tag/2.4.58.2) as of **2022-04-11**.
+- :warning: **Required SuperSlicer version:** [:page_facing_up:**2.4.58.2**](https://github.com/supermerill/SuperSlicer/releases/tag/2.4.58.2)

+    - Last version update: **2022-04-11**.

     - **Use different SS versions at your own peril.**

-        - Newer versions often introduce new bugs or defaults, and older versions may not be compatible with certain settings.
+        - Newer versions often introduce new bugs or defaults, and older versions may not be compatible with certain settings (or will just error when importing the profile)

         - I will update this as I test newer versions.